What Is The SIP vs. Lumpsum Compounding Debate?

 Sideways Range MarketSIP Systematic PlanSqueezes margin out of volatilityLow (No timing required)

-**Use the Step-Up Hybrid Strategy**: To capture the benefits of both strategies, B2B wealth advisors deploy a Step-Up SIP.
-By investing 50% of available capital as a lumpsum initially, and allocating the remaining 50% as a monthly SIP that steps up 10% annually, you average down during drawdowns while capturing early upward trend alpha.
+Use the Step-Up Hybrid Strategy: Want the best of both worlds?
+B2B wealth advisors love using a Step-Up SIP.
+You take 50% of your cash and dump it in as a lumpsum right away.
+The other 50% goes into a monthly SIP that steps up 10% annually.
+It averages down your cost during drawdowns while still grabbing some of that early upward trend alpha.